 - 3 slices of turkey bacon, cooked and crumbled

 - 5 cups of chicken stock

-- 2 russet potato, peeled and diced into bite sized chunks
+- 2 russet potatoes, peeled and diced into bite sized chunks

-- 2 cups of kale or green Swiss chard, chopped
+- 2 cups of green Swiss chard, chopped

 - 2 cups of 2% milk